denten-books/plain-text/0-chapter.md

 poet's.
 And yet an engineer by day can also become a poet by night.
 The changing contexts evoke the corresponding shift in operational definitions.
-Consequently, in *Plain Text*, I do not attempt to write a totalizing history of modern computing or a survey of literary theory.
+Consequently, in *Plain Text*, I do not attempt to write a totalizing history of modern computing nor a survey of literary theory.
 Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon, to liquid crystal and the floating gate, and on towards the human and the community.
 It is but a single possible pass through a cavernous